Amitpandey241/team-project-planner/ProblemStatement.md

 * Every API needs to adhere to the constraints and raise exceptions for invalid inputs.
 * The method doc, will include some additional requirements specific to the method.

+The complete APIs must be implemented as part of the project

 ### Persistence
 The application should use the local file storage for persistence.
 The **db** folder should contain all the files created to persist the application data.